descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 </tr>
 </table>

 This is contrary to general programmer expectations and how it behaves in `C99`.
-Besides the fact that a large portion of the `C++` community has their start in `C` and besides the fact that no one, in their right mind, would ever write/expand the second example, for every function call that have arguments, their is a more fundamental reason why it is contrary to general programmer expectations.
+Besides the fact that a large portion of the `C++` community has their start in `C` and besides the fact that no one, in their right mind, would ever litter their code with superfluous braces for every variable that they would like to be a temporary, their is a more fundamental reason why it is contrary to general programmer expectations.
 It can actually be impossible to write it that way.
 Consider another example, now with a return value in which the type does not have a default constructor.

 **Given**